 The general requirements for financial reporting in Hong Kong are the following:

 - the company’s directors prepare the financial statements for each financial year;

-- special conditions apply in case of holding companies and partially owned subsidiaries;
+- special conditions apply in the case of holding companies and partially owned subsidiaries;

-- the financial statements must reflect a true an fair status of the company’s financial performance and condition;
+- the financial statements must reflect a true and fair status of the company’s financial performance and condition;

 - the financial statements comply with the accounting standards and the disclosure requirements and must be audited.